Dog Obedience Training Tips – Making Training Stick for LIFE

 This is important because you will click and reward for progress toward the ultimate behavior.
 For example, if you want your dog to sit on command until you release him there are two commands you will teach your dog.

-Dog Obedience training is important for many reasons.
+Dog Obedience Training is important for many reasons.
 It keeps your dog safe.
 It ensures your dog will not adopt unwanted behaviors like tugging on the leash, jumping on people and begging during dinner, not to mention destructive tendencies.
 It gives your dog structure and expectations which make them feel secure.

-It also provides you and your dog quality time and a positive owner and dog relationship.
+It also provides you and your dog quality time and a positive pet owner and dog relationship.
 Whether your dog is young or old, large or small, calm or hyper, obedience training is a positive step toward lifelong dog and owner happiness.

 Important Thoughts for Pet Parents to Remember:

 In the next installment of this article, we will be talking about taking your dog’s obedience training to the AUTOMATIC level, where the dog goes from being able to do what you say, to doing what you want, before you even ask him to.

 We’ve touched on one of the ways we do that through the Look A Way game training sessions that start to train dogs to actively look for things in their world, and this is a great first step for getting your dog ready for the final stages of his dog obedience training.